top of page

 Myers-Briggs Type Indicator (MBTI®)

-The Myers-Briggs Type Indicator® (MBTI®) is a globally recognized personality framework that provides structured insight into how individuals gather information, make decisions, manage energy, and approach structure.
+The Myers-Briggs Type Indicator® (MBTI®) is a globally recognized personality assessment framework that provides structured insight into how individuals gather information, make decisions, manage energy, and approach structure in professional environments.

-In complex organizations across the UAE and GCC, personality differences influence communication clarity, decision dynamics, team alignment, and leadership presence.
+In complex organizations across Dubai, Abu Dhabi, the UAE, and the wider GCC, personality differences influence communication clarity, decision dynamics, leadership behavior, and team alignment.

 What the MBTI® Framework Measures

-MBTI® measures personality preferences across four dimensions that shape leadership behavior and workplace interaction.
+The MBTI® personality assessment measures preferences across four core psychological dimensions that influence leadership behavior and workplace interaction.

 Sensing (S) vs. Intuition (N):

-Intuitive types focus on patterns, strategy, and future implications.
+• Intuitive types focus on patterns, strategy, and future possibilities.

-Strong organizations integrate both operational precision and strategic foresight.
+High-performing organizations benefit from combining operational precision with strategic foresight.

 Judging (J) vs. Perceiving (P):

-Teams that recognize these differences reduce tension during execution cycles.
+Teams that understand these differences reduce tension during execution cycles and improve collaboration.

 Extraversion (E) vs. Introversion (I):